Lukasz-pluszczewski/czarny-frontend-boilerplate/docs/FAQ.md

 ### I don't like the magic you just described above.
 I simply want to use a CSS file.
 No problem.
 Reference your CSS file in index.html, and add a step to the build process to copy your CSS file over to the same relative location /dist as part of the build step.
 But be forwarned, you lose style hot reloading with this approach.

-### Do I have to use Redux?
-Nope.
-Redux is useful for applications with more complex data flows.
-If your app is simple, Redux is overkill.
-Remove Redux like this:

- 1. Run `npm run remove-demo`
- 2. Uninstall Redux related packages: `npm uninstall redux react-redux redux-thunk`
- 3. Create a new empty component in /components.
- 4. Call render on the new top level component you created in step 3 in src/index.js.

-### How do I remove React Router?
- 1. Uninstall React Router and routing related packages: `npm uninstall --save react-router`
- 2. Delete the following files: `src/routes.js`
- 3. Remove `import { Link, IndexLink } from 'react-router';` from top of `src/components/App.js`, add a reference to `src/components/FuelSavingsForm.js`, and replace body of (implicit) render with this: `<FuelSavingsPage />`.

 ### How do I deploy this?
 `npm run build`.
 This will build the project for production.
 It does the following:
 * Minifies all JS
 * Sets NODE_ENV to prod so that React is built in production mode
-* Places the resulting built project files into /dist.
-(This is the folder you'll expose to the world).
+* Places the resulting built project files into /dist. (you can expose it to the world via `npm start`).

 ### How do I debug?
 Since browsers don't currently support ES6, we're using Babel to compile our ES6 down to ES5.
 This means the code that runs in the browser looks different than what we wrote.
 But good news, a [sourcemap](http://www.html5rocks.com/en/tutorials/developertools/sourcemaps/) is generated to enable easy debugging.
 This means your original JS source will be displayed in your browser's dev console.
-*Note:* When you run `npm start`, no JS is minified.
+*Note:* When you run `npm run dev`, no JS is minified.
 Why?
 Because minifying slows the build.
 So JS is only minified when you run the `npm run build` script.
 See [more on building for production below](https://github.com/coryhouse/react-slingshot#how-do-i-deploy-this).

 Also note that no actual physical files are written to the filesystem during the dev build. **For performance, all files exist in memory when served from the webpack server.**.
 Physical files are only written when you run `npm run build`.